pathilink/riskified_case/README.md

   - Proportion of requests rejected with this threshold: **10%**
   - 10% of orders have a score of up to 0.86, and 90% have a score above 0.86.

+## Task 2: Analysis of the distribution of scores

 - **Method**
   Used histogram with KDE to visualize the distribution of `classification_score`.
   The threshold defined in Task 1 was visually highlighted, separating the approval and rejection areas.